Busoga: Contact with European Explorers and Missionaries

+The Colonial Period

+Local Divisions

+James Hannington's expedition had dispelled the idea that the route through Busoga was unsuitable due to it being an "island".
+Now many explorers and traders opted for this route to get to Buganda.
+During the 19th century, one of the main routes along which Europeans travelled from the coast to Buganda passed through southern Busoga.
+Explorers, traders, missionaries and future British colonialists now came to Buganda through this route.
+It was faster, less arduous and sped up the colonialisation of Buganda and the surrounding areas.

 The Kyabazinga

-The Kyabazinga of Busoga is not directly succedded by one of his children(princes) but he is elected from the five royal clans of Busoga.
+The Kyabazinga of Busoga is not directly succeeded by one of his children(princes) but he is elected from the five royal clans of Busoga.

 Busoga is ruled by the Isebantu Kyabazinga, who is currently William Kadhumbula Gabula Nadiope IV, the Gabula of Bugabula, and grandson to Wilberforce Kadhumbula Nadiope, former vice president and also Kyabazinga of Busoga Kingdom.
 In 1995, the government restored monarchies in Uganda in Article 246(1) of the constitution of Uganda.
 On 11 February 1996, Henry Wako Muloki was reinstated as Kyabazinga Isebantu of Busoga.
 He served until 1 September 2008, when he died of esophageal cancer at the Mulago National Referral Hospital in Kampala at age 87.
 In a condolence message, Ugandan president Yoweri Museveni described Muloki as "a great cultural leader and father" who was "generous and kind".
 Museveni noted that since his re-installation, Muloki was a unifying factor in Busoga: "The Government has had the privilege of working with Isebantu Muloki in developing our nation".
 Referring to the Kyabazinga as "a strong pillar", the president said that although Busoga was one of the youngest kingdoms, under Muloki's leadership it had become strong: "Uganda mourns not only one of her esteemed traditional leaders but a national who put development and the welfare of the people of Busoga at the helm of his reign".
 Muloki's achievements included programs for youth, the elderly, and the poor and the education of girls.
 Although the Royal Chiefs of Busoga at first elected Edward Columbus Wambuzi, Muloki's son, as Kyabazinga of Busoga, the election was contested due to lack of quorum (at least eight chiefs) and thus electing later Gabula Nadiope IV with ten out of eleven chiefs and was crowned on 13 September 2014.

-History

-Early contact with European explorers

-Busoga's written history began in 1862.
-On 28 July Royal Geographical Society explorer John Hanning Speke arrived at Ripon Falls (near Jinja, where the Victoria Nile flows from Lake Victoria and begins its descent to Egypt.
-Since Speke's route (inland from the East African coast) took him around the southern end of Lake Victoria, he approached Busoga from the west (through Buganda).
-Having reached his goal (the source of the Nile), he turned northward and followed the river downstream without exploring Busoga.
-He records, however, being told that Usoga (Swahili for Busoga) was an island (it is bordered on all four sides by water).
+Demographics